Housing Quality Standards (HQS) Inspections

 Disputes of inspections results and/or abatements may be considered in the following circumstances if submitted in a timely manner:

-In the situation that a property owner has a dispute categorized as outlined above, the property owner must request an Inspection Result Dispute Form via e-mail.
+In the situation that a property owner has a dispute categorized as outlined above, the property owner must submit the Inspection Result Dispute Form.
 CVR is under no obligation to consider disputes not submitted in a timely manner, more than ten calendar days after the date of inspection/abatement.
+You may email the form to [email protected].